WATCH NOW: Abortion rights demonstration draws crowd to Downtown Kenosha

 Kenosha teenager Ashley Anderson held a sign reading “Keep Your Laws Off Our Body.”

-“I think it’s a women’s right to have a safe abortion,” the 16-year-old said.
+“I think it’s a woman’s right to have a safe abortion,” the 16-year-old said.

 The ownership family of David, Kathy and Michael Spiegelhoff said the Burlington store would continue, and that the new owners, Berkot's Super Foods, would attempt to maintain all of the store's current employees.